New actors in the governance of epidemic response

 This PhD project takes the Emergency Medical Teams initiative as a case-study to analyze new forms of cooperation in global health security: between public and private entities, across sectors, and not least, increasingly global.

 This doctoral project’s main objective is to critically analyze the consequences of new forms of global, public-private and cross-sectoral collaborations for the politics of epidemic response, taking the case of the WHO Emergency Medical Teams initiative.
 More specifically, I will analyze the following research questions:

 - How does the Norwegian EMT initiative foster cooperation across sectors, with private actors and international partners?

 - What role and influence does the private and charity sector play within the WHO EMT initiative?

-- What consequences does the development of global and often private health emergency capacities (such as EMTs) have for state sovereignty and global humanitarian responsibility during an epidemic, and how are they perceived by recipient countries?
+- What consequences does the development of global and often private health emergency capacities (such as EMTs) have for state sovereignty and national coordination in impacted countries?

 The project is financed by a personal PhD Fellowship (2019-2023) from the Centre from Development and the Environment, University of Oslo awarded to Antoine de Bengy Puyvallée.